mjtamlyn/ayb-notes/built-app-what-next.md

 ## Is it mission impossible?

-- Partitioning of data (hashes v ranges, physical v logical) and consistency problems.
+Partitioning of data (hashes v ranges, physical v logical) and consistency problems.
 Either eventual or immediate?

 It's not easy.
 There's a tradeoff between scale and functionality.
-Mongo sits in the middle, between KV stores/memcached and RDBs.
+Mongo sits in the middle, between KV stores/memcached and RDBMs.

 ## How is mongo?